-The STUDIO idea began in 2001 as more and more architects, academics, and colleagues' messages were aligning into a singular theme, to take these artworks created on computers and build from them.
+The STUDIO idea began in 2001 as more and more architects, academics, and colleagues' messages to Reese Schroeder were aligning into a singular theme, to take these artworks created on computers and build from them.
 So many people have contributed to formulating the STUDIO concept.
 Steve Oles, FAIA regular influence became a visual and theory sounding board for the growing portfolio of artworks.
 The life long friendship with MJ Neal, FAIA (2008 AIA National Award for Interiors) and his incredible architectural works created imaginary canvases for integrating art with architecture.
 Ongoing discussions with Andrzej Zarzycki over the years brought the confidence that a company devoted to manufacturing architectural and interiors products based on the concept of New Media Art was not only feasible but sorely needed within the building industry.